 A Childhood Framed by Story

-Sophie was born into a world where film-making, craft, and heritage were part of everyday life.
-Her parents, David and Sally Shaw-Smith, spent the 1970s and ’80s travelling across Ireland documenting traditional crafts, often with their children beside them as they filmed lace-makers, carpenters, boat-builders, weavers, and farmers.
-When Sophie was five years old, they turned the camera toward their own family, creating Sophie’s Films, a documentary that followed the small details of her early childhood.
-Years later, during her teens, they filmed another family documentary while living for a summer on the island of Corfu, capturing the easy, sunlit rhythms of those months together.
-Growing up within this world of cameras, stories, and skilled hands, Sophie learned early that creativity was not separate from life.
+Sophie was born into a world where film-making, art, craft and heritage were part of everyday life.
+Her parents, David and Sally Shaw-Smith, spent the 1970s and ’80s travelling across Ireland documenting traditional crafts, often with their children beside them, as they filmed lace-makers, carpenters, boat-builders, weavers, and artists.
+When Sophie was five years old, they turned the camera toward their own family, filming three documentaries while living on the island of Corfu in Greece.
+They capture the easy sunlit rhythms of those months together connecting with the flora, fauna, people and customs of the island.
+When Sophie was nine years old, they filmed the “Sophie Films”.
+Seven short films that documented the small details of early childhood.
+Growing up within this world of cameras, stories and skilled hands, Sophie learned early that creativity was not separate from life.

 View Archive